-But also the stagnant nature of more interesting, progressing dining scenes in cities like Florence can be attributed- in part- to local stubbornness in justifying spending a premium to dine out, provincialism and lack of appreciation for dining as a form of art.
+But also the stagnant nature of more interesting, progressing dining scenes in cities like Florence or Bologna for example can be attributed- in part- to local stubbornness in justifying spending a premium to dine out, provincialism and lack of appreciation for dining as a form of art.

 I.e. stubbornness in being objective to appreciate a dining experience with the whole picture, vs focusing on the sheer cost and familiarity.
-Some fall in the trap of comparing meals to the ones had at mamma’s or made at home, or worse only expecting the flavors familiar to their provincial palate and deeming anything else: strano.
+Some fall in the trap of comparing meals to the ones had at mamma’s or made at home, or worse only expecting the flavors familiar to the Italian flavor spectrum and deeming anything else: strano.

-The other end of this spectrum are well-to-do Florentines who are what I deem “provinciale” (big fish in a small pond) and developed a taste for luxury foods (for status) such as caviar or sushi and suddenly feel “worldly” but lack a well-rounded palate (or lens) for other aspects of leisure dining, I’ll call it.
+The other end of this spectrum are well-to-do Florentines who developed a taste for luxury foods (for status) such as caviar or sushi and suddenly feel “worldly”, but lack a well-rounded palate (or lens) for other aspects of creative or modern dining.

 For this reason, I have staunchly avoided any “budget eats” lists.
 The propensity for cheap, quantity vs quality is troubling to me.
-It has gotten us in part of the mess we are in with preventable disease, preventable pollution and climate change.
+It has gotten us in part of the mess we are in with unhealthy habits, preventable pollution and climate change.